Key U.S. lawmaker urges steel tariff exemptions for NAFTA allies

 Freeland did not make any comments and her office said it could not immediately give details of the talks.

-The tariffs would likely be“front and centre” during a meeting on Monday among Freeland, Trump’s trade envoy, Robert Lighthizer, and Mexican Economy Minister Ildefonso Guajardo, Brady said.
+The tariffs would likely be“front and center” during a meeting on Monday among Freeland, Trump’s trade envoy, Robert Lighthizer, and Mexican Economy Minister Ildefonso Guajardo, Brady said.

 Salvador Behar, Mexico’s deputy chief negotiator, said his negotiating team had made clear Mexico would need to react to any tariffs“independently of the (NAFTA) negotiation.”